Red Light Therapy vs Infrared Sauna: What's Actually Different and Which Is Right for You

 FAQ

-Is infrared in red light therapy the same as infrared sauna?
+Is the "infrared" in red light therapy the same as in an infrared sauna?

-No. Red light therapy uses near-infrared (NIR) wavelengths of 700-1100nm that penetrate tissue 1-3cm through a photochemical mechanism without meaningful heating.
-Far-infrared saunas use 3-100 μm wavelengths that cause thermal absorption and heat the body.
-The word "infrared" in both is the source of confusion; the wavelengths, penetration depths, and mechanisms are entirely different.
+No. Red light therapy uses near-infrared wavelengths that penetrate tissue and act through a photochemical mechanism without meaningfully heating you.
+Far-infrared saunas use much longer wavelengths that are absorbed as heat and warm the body.
+The shared word "infrared" is the source of the confusion; the wavelengths, penetration depths, and mechanisms are entirely different.

 Can I do red light therapy and sauna on the same day?